felicia-duwana/brewlytics/README.md

 # Brewlytics

 **Evidence-led performance intelligence for small, 1-3 outlet cafés.**
+For cafe owners with no analyst on staff,  our decision-support AI  automatically turns scattered sales records into a clear answer on business drivers across operations.

 Brewlytics turns POS sales and item-cost exports into a cleaned decision dashboard.
 Café owners can then ask an AI investigation agent why performance changed and receive an answer grounded in their uploaded data.